Unidata/netcdf-c/docs/nczarr.md

 Again, this list should diminish over time.

+# NCZarr versus netCDF-4. {#nczarr_netcdf4}

+If ncgen is used to create both a netCDF-4 file and an NCZarr store using the same .cdl file, then some differences may be observed.

+## _FillValue
+The Zarr format stores the fill value as part of the .zarray metadata, while netcdf-4 stores this in the _FillValue attribute.
+The .zattr for that array may also contain the _FillValue attribute as well, so in NCZarr, the fill value may occur in two places.

+The rule is that if nc_def_var_fill was called or the .cdl file defines the _FillValue attribute, then that attribute will appear in the .zattr metadata, otherwise not.
+However, if the fill_value key is defined, then it is used in place of the _FillValue attribute.

+If a Zarr store is read that was created by some other Zarr implementation, then the the fill_value key may be set but there will probably not be any _FillValue attribute.
+As above, then this value will be used.

+The net result is that NCZarr stores will carry the fill value and use it in subsequent reads and writes.

 # Notes on Debugging NCZarr Access {#nczarr_debug}

 The NCZarr support has a trace facility.